Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Lawson sofa definition and quick takeaways

-• Expect variation: skirted or leggy bases, two or three seat cushions, and either loose or semi-attached back cushions.
+• Expect variation: rolled or squared arms, two or three seat cushions, exposed legs or a skirt, and either loose or attached back cushions.

-• Quick “not a Lawson” tell: if the arms are the same height as the back, you’re usually looking at a tuxedo-style profile instead.
+• Quick “not a Lawson” clue: if the arms and back form one continuous high line, you’re usually looking at a tuxedo-style silhouette instead.

-• Shopping shortcut: treat “Lawson” as the silhouette, then judge quality by frame, support system, and cushion construction.
+• Shopping shortcut: treat “Lawson” as a style cue, then judge the sofa by its frame, support, and cushion construction.

 Common Lawson sofa misconceptions and how to avoid them